IanLawrence/PrimeroAdminGuide/PrimeroAdministrationandConfigurationGuide.md

 ## Records

 A **record** tracks to the components that are implemented in Primero.
 The three permitted record types are cases, incidents, and tracing requests.
-In Sierra Leone, the only record type being used will be cases.

 ## Fields